jake-hansen/blog/_posts/2021-04-06-how-i-created-a-twitter-vaccine-bot.md

 I really enjoyed this project.
 To get an initial, crude version up and running it only took me about an hour.
 After making some improvements by refactoring and switching to `time.Ticker` I put in another couple of hours.
 This application is hosted on a tiny AWS EC2 instance, and costs next to nothing to operate.

 This Twitter bot has helped a lot of people sign up for their vaccination appointments so far, and that is truly rewarding.
-To see an application I've developed actually impact peoples' lives for the better is priceless, and has given me motivation to continue in my career field.
+To see an application I've developed actually impact peoples' lives for the better is priceless, and has given me motivation to continue making applications that others find useful.

 <blockquote class="twitter-tweet" align="center"><p lang="en" dir="ltr">Shout out to <a href="https://twitter.com/itsjakehansen?ref_src=twsrc%5Etfw">@itsjakehansen</a> for the amazing vaccine bot that helped me and my bf get our first shots today, and I was able to help a friend with immune issues get an appointment for Friday.
 He tried for a month and got nowhere until <a href="https://twitter.com/HyveeTracker?ref_src=twsrc%5Etfw">@HyveeTracker</a> thank you so much, Jake</p>&mdash; Jaycie (@jaycre_leigh) <a href="https://twitter.com/jaycre_leigh/status/1379188456480456707?ref_src=twsrc%5Etfw">April 5, 2021</a></blockquote>